Laura Fuentes

 someone holding a large bowl of chicken noodle soup

 When the cold weather rolls around, all I want to do is cook warm, hearty meals.
-Some of my favorites are:
+Today, I want to share with you one of my go-to recipes for busy weeknights: the easiest Chicken Noodle Soup!

+Of course, the slow cooker is going to do all the hard work, so all you have to do is get your ingredients ready, dump, and wait.
 Whenever possible, I opt for either a quick stovetop soup or a slow cooker soup.
-If I don’t have a lot of time, I like to set it and forget it.
+If I don’t have a lot of time, I like to set it and forget it!

 Ingredients

-• chicken – Swap for turkey for turkey noodle soup!
+• Chicken: boneless skinless chicken breasts or thighs.
+Swap it for turkey for turkey noodle soup!

 bowl of chicken noodle soup